mi-erasmusmc/OMOP-Queries/Vocab_General/G11_Find_children_for_a_given_concept.md

-G11: Find children for a given concept
+# G11: Find children for a given concept
----

 This query lists all standard vocabulary concepts that are child concepts of a given concept entered as input.
 The query accepts a concept ID as the input and returns all concepts that are its immediate child concepts.

 The query returns only the immediate child concepts that are directly linked to the input concept and not all descendants.

-Sample query:
+## Sample query

 ```sql
 SELECT